 Though test automation has been a saving grace for when checking previously written code coverage, we know that there is no substitute for manual testing.
+Whether you follow the traditional waterfall method or are practicing agile development with your team, exploratory testing plays a critical role.

 Anyone who owns or manages an e-commerce website especially knows this to be true.
 What’s the use of automating a script you derived out of thin air?
-Instead, exploratory testing with a real, human testers provides insight into functionality, performance, and usability of the application.
+Instead, exploratory testing with real, human testers provides insight into functionality, performance, and usability of the application.

 In order to better understand some of the most important areas to cover when conducting exploratory tests on an e-commerce site, we put together a few steps to consider when live testing.